 FODMAP On a Budget

-Once you get a good understanding of what you can include it is easy to alternate ingredients in your favorite recipes to make them FODMAP friendly.
+Once you gain a good understanding of what you can include, it becomes easy to substitute ingredients in your favorite recipes to make them FODMAP-friendly.

 [[ recipeID=recipe-9l5sincma, title=Egg Roll in a Bowl ]]